Hornwitser/tachyon-diagen/README.md

 Specifies a multiple choice message.
 Each choice is of the form [subsection content, ...] and emulates a reply element in the XML.
-The reply element can be modified with Reply, Condition, AnyCondition, Goto and End added to the start of the subsection
+The reply element can be modified with Reply, Condition, Goto and End added to the start of the subsection

 ### Condition(type, params)